ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## next.js Pages

-Any file inside the folder `pages/api is mapped to `/api/*` and **will be treated as an API endpoint instead of a page**.
+Any file inside the folder `pages/api` is mapped to `/api/*` and **will be treated as an API endpoint instead of a page**.

-They are server-side only bundles and won't increase your client-side bundle size.
+**They are server-side only bundles** and won't increase your client-side bundle size.
+See the section [API Routes](https://nextjs.org/docs/api-routes/introduction) introduction.

 Each page is associated with a **route** based on its file name.